jallex/Maya_Tool_Place_Around_Center/README.md

 # Maya_Tool_Place_Around_Center
-A Maya tool written in Python3 using maya.cmds that allows users to easily and quickly place objects in/around the perimeter of another object with many customizable parameters.
+A Maya tool written in Python3 using maya.cmds that allows users to easily and quickly place objects in/around another object with a set radius and many other customizable parameters.

   <p align="left">
    <img src="https://user-images.githubusercontent.com/44556715/138212661-d20f39b0-f849-45e0-b1cd-94a4d40f1a6a.png">